 Where are the best places to travel to in June for food and drink?

 If you’re fond of sand dunes and salty air, try New England’s favorite seaside destination.
-The flexed arm of Cape Cod is lined with beaches, cutesy towns, oysters, clams and lobster rolls – no wonder millions flock here each year.
-Most, though, come in July and August; after Memorial Day (May 30) the crowds thin, making June a delicious month to visit, with more chances of bagging accommodation and finding space on a beach.
+The flexed arm of Cape Cod is lined with beaches, cutesy towns, oysters, clams and lobster rolls; no wonder millions flock here each year.
+Most, though, come in July and August – and after the long weekend around Memorial Day (May 30), the crowds thin, making June a delicious month to visit, with more chances of bagging accommodation and finding space on a beach.

 Not that it’s too quiet: the month is peppered with events celebrating the arts (including Provincetown International Film Festival).
 Trace an arc around the Cape by car, pausing at the pretty harbors and heading out on a whale-watching cruise, or cycle the 25-mile Cape Cod Rail Trail between South Dennis and Wellfleet.

 Why now?
 Feast on fine food and wine.